-- Mini lesson to determine facts and details to be pulled from a mentor text that can be used in a writing piece. - Grouping activity placing details and information into logical categories. - Practice determining which linking words make sense and where to place them. - Students should have instruction and practice in synthesizing information (for example, from multiple books on a single topic) and restating it in their own words. - Students should have multiple opportunities to practice skills with feedback, and opportunities to revise work according to the feedback.
+- Mini lesson to determine facts and details to be pulled from a mentor text that can be used in a writing piece. - Grouping activity placing details and information into logical categories. - Sorting activity of linking words and proper placement. - Students should have instruction and practice in synthesizing information (for example, from multiple books on a single topic) and restating it in their own words. - Students should have multiple opportunities to practice skills with feedback, and - opportunities to revise work according to the feedback.